Level 2 Diploma in Pharmacy Science and NVQ in Pharmacy Service SkillsDownload Pdf Version

 The classroom will ensure that the learner can discuss their experiences and learn from other learners in different working environments that they can apply in the workplace.
 These qualifications will be an ideal start to a career in pharmacy and will offer a sound base for the learner to qualify for the level 3 qualifications and register a pharmacy technician.

-Student applying either needs to be in a work placement at the start of the course or find a work placement within 3 months of starting the course.
+Student applying either needs to be in a minimum of 7 hours of work placement at the start of the course or find a work placement within 3 months of starting the course.
 A learner must be working in a pharmacy or pharmacy department under the supervision of a pharmacist or pharmacy technician.
 The learner is expected to have an English and Mathematics qualification at GCSE grade C or equivalent.
+The college will provide voluntary work placement of 7 hours a week within 1-hour distance from the college (*Subject to terms and conditions).

 If the learner does not have the required English or Mathematics qualification, the learner will be expected to complete the qualification at the academy simultaneously as the level 2 qualification.